 Performance MEETS Expectations (DAE in 8+ indicators) Performance Does NOT Meet Expectations (DAE in 0-7 indicators) If the overall recommendation is that the pre-service teacher's performance does NOT meet expectations, the Additional Support Process needs to be implemented immediately.
-We have reviewed this assessment with the preservice teacher Date Submitted: Associate Teacher Signature: University Advisor Signature: Please return no later than January 24th (ELE & JH) or February 14th (HS) Mount Saint Vincent university, Faculty of Education, SAC 449, 166 Bedford Highway, Halifax, NS, B3M 2J6 or email
+We have reviewed this assessment with the preservice teacher Date Submitted: Associate Teacher Signature: University Advisor Signature: Please return no later than May 1st Mount Saint Vincent university, Faculty of Education, SAC 449, 166 Bedford Highway, Halifax, NS, B3M 2J6 or email BEdPracticum@msvu.ca .
+Reports sent electronically, via email attachment, are standardly considered, for our purposes, to be an acceptable alternate to one with a handwritten signature.